 What Cannot Be Removed From a Foreclosed Home

 If you are leaving a home in foreclosure, there are certain items you may not take with you.
 These items are assets called fixtures, and they are within the realm of real estate.
 These fixtures include:

-- Appliances such as stoves, built-in microwaves, dishwashers, etc.
+- Built-in appliances such as stoves, microwaves fixed to the wall, dishwashers, etc.

 - Plumbing and copper pipes

 - Light fixtures and ceiling fans

 - Windows and vents

 - Medicine cabinets, sinks, tubs, toilets, and showers

 - Built-in shelving and bookcases